datarobot/airflow-provider-datarobot/README.md

 #### `ComputeFeatureEffectsOperator`

-Submit request to compute Feature Effects for the model.
+Submit a request to compute Feature Effects for the model.

 Returns Feature Effects job ID